RedDeliciousApple/GPT-Notes/README.md

 ### Desktop Browsers:
 1. Create a new bookmark in your browser
-2. Name it "ChatGPT Bookmarker" (or any name you prefer)
+2. Name it "GPT-Notes" (or any name you prefer)
 3. Copy the entire code and paste it in the URL field:

 ```javascript